chainartificialtechnologies/cat-ai/README.md

 ## Architecture

-The framework is designed with modularity and extensibility at its core:
+Were building a modular framework with modularity and extensibility at its core:

 ```
 cat-ai/